 2017 Verbier 3-D Foundation Artist Olaf Breuning

-The Verbier 3D Foundation is pleased to announce that we will be working with the artist Olaf Breuning for the 2017 Artist Residency.
+The Verbier 3D Foundation is pleased to announce that we will be working with Swiss artist Olaf Breuning for the 2017 Artist Residency.
 The artist will come to Verbier, Switzerland to develop new work whilst considering the theme of Migration in the wake of climate change.

 The contemporary understanding of climate and glacier awareness and its global increase have clearly shown how human behaviour in one geographical region can affect life in another, how individuals can impact upon other human beings’ living conditions, how certain populations’ lifestyle affects the environment, and how changes in the natural world conversely can induce migration and societal changes.
 What is the role of glacier retreat on migration?

 Utilising the lens of art, the Verbier 3-D Foundation aims to create a dialogue and awareness around the themes of glacier warming and societal behaviours on a local that extends outwards.
 The residencies support new work by visual artists who, in their individual approaches, are interested in these conversations.
 The work is later exhibited in the Verbier 3-D Sculpture Park.